Blazemeter/taurus/site/dat/docs/PyTest.md

 # Pytest Executor

-`pytest` executor allows to run [pytest](https://docs.pytest.org/en/latest/)-based test suites with Taurus.
+`pytest` executor allows running [pytest](https://docs.pytest.org/en/latest/)-based test suites with Taurus.

 Taurus will execute tests in a loop until desired number of `iterations` will complete or `hold-for` time will be exceeded.
 The default number of iterations is 1.